LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 ## <a id="bun_intro"></a>What is Bun?

+I will begin by what Bun JavaScript runtime is.
 [Bun](https://bun.sh/) is an all-in-one JavaScript runtime and toolkit designed for speed, complete with a bundler, test runner, and Node.js-compatible package manager.
 Bun is built from scratch using the [Zig](http://ziglang.org/) programming language.
 Unlike Node.js and [Deno](https://deno.com/) that use Chromium's [V8](https://v8.dev/), Bun uses [WebKit] (https://webkit.org/)'s [JavaScriptCore](https://docs.webkit.org/Deep%20Dive/JSC/JavaScriptCore.html) as the JavaScript Engine.

 The three major design goals of Bun are as follows:
 - **Speed**: Bun starts fast and runs fast.
 It extends JavaScriptCore, the performance-minded JS engine built for Safari.